 You can earn a bachelor plus master’s degree in less time with less financial commitment.

 Our faculty members have earned teaching and research awards from the Construction Industry Institute (CII), the American Society of Civil Engineers (ASCE), and the Associated General Contractors (AGC).
 We have the highest number of construction faculty members of any construction program in the nation, all of whom have real-world construction experience.

 What you get with your DEWSC education

-- High level of investment by industry, including $25 million in endowments
+- High level of investment by industry, including over $25 million in endowments

 - Degree flexibility – DEWSC is part of in the Ira A. Fulton Schools of Engineering, allowing students to major in construction management or construction engineering.